 Size: 64 bit

-Range: ±4.9e-324 to ±1.8e+308.
+Range: ยฑ4.9e-324 to ยฑ1.8e+308.

 Use: Helpful in financial calculations when we need to store decimal values with higher precision.

 However, minimal rounding errors will still be there.
+So, in case you need precise values, the double data type shouldnโt be used.

 Example Java Code double data type: